ShwethaSelma/simpleCudaGraphs/guided_simpleCudaGraphs_SYCLmigration/README.md

 ## Purpose

-Optical flow method is based on two assumptions: brightness constancy and spatial flow smoothness.
-These assumptions are combined in a single energy functional and solution is found as its minimum point.
-The sample includes both parallel and serial computation, which allows for direct results comparison.
-The parallel implementation demonstrates the use of Texture memory, shared memory, and cooperative groups.
-Input to the sample is two image frames and output is the absolute difference value(L1 error) between serial and parallel computation.
+The sample shows the migration of simple explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
+The parallel implementation demonstrates the use of CUDA Graph API's, CUDA streams, shared memory, cooperative groups and warp level primitives.

-This sample contains four versions in the following folders:
+This sample contains two versions in the following folders:

 | Folder Name                   | Description
 |:---                           |:---